JH Dental Clinic

 Q How often should I visit the dentist

 A. This varies according to your treatment need and the likelihood of you developing further dental disease.
 In addition the dentist is trained to check the mouth for signs of more serious disease esp mouth cancers, which if caught early have an excellent chance of recovery.
 This is bcarried out at each dental visit.
 The general advice is that a check up should be in the region of once or twice a year (your dentist will advise you).
 Hygienist visits are recommended in addition to prevent the onset and progression of gum disease.
 Again the dentist will advise but most people have a hygienist session 2/3 times a year.
 Gum disease is often without pain and can progress to advanced stages.
 Left untreated it is the main cause of tooth loss.

 Q. I am very nervous about dentistry, what can I do?

 A. Our team is trained and highly experienced and can deal with anxiety.
 A method of desensitisation often helps where over several visits patients are gradually introduced to the clinic and the environment.
-For those patients who have a very serious phobia, we can provide a mild sedative (tablet form) to reduce the overall anxiety.

 Q. Do you have a map, I don't have a smart phone?